mbhall88/WHO-correspondence/docs/README.md

     - Absent_R
     - grading

 The catalogue in the WHO paper was downloaded from [Supplementary appendix 2](https://www.thelancet.com/cms/10.1016/S2666-5247(21)00301-3/attachment/77fc876a-afad-4c17-856e-6cc0d5951c29/mmc2.xlsx) on 04/04/2022.

 ## `who-catalogue-errors.tsv`

 These are variants where the insertion/deletion contradicts itself.

-For example, `whiB7_192_del_1_gc_g` indicates that we have a deletion (`del`) of 1 base - `gc->g`.
+For example, `whiB7_192_del_1_gc_g` indicates that we have a deletion (`del`) of 1 base
+- `gc->g`.

 Any variant in this file indicates a length that is not consistent with the actual difference in length between the reference and alternate allele.

 For example, `whiB7_192_del_2_gc_g` would be considered an error.

+## `who-panel.tsv`

+This is the cleaned catalogue, minus the variants in `who-catalogue-errors.tsv`.
+The columns in the file describe:

+- **gene**: gene of the variant
+- **mutation**: the gene coordinates of the variant in the respective gene. i.e. `A2T` is an `A` changed to a `T` at position 2.
+Whether the position is in nucleic acid or amino acid space depends on the value of **alphabet**.
+- **alphabet**: What residue-space the variant is in - DNA or PROT (protein)
+- **grading**: The WHO grading of the variant:
+    1. Associated with resistance
+    2. Associated with resistance - interim
+    3. Uncertain significance
+    4. Not associated with resistance - interim
+    5. Not associated with resistance

+This file is intended to be used for constructing a Mykrobe custom panel, with the removal of the header, grading column, and drugs column.
+In addition, it is used to construct the `var2res.json` file Mykrobe uses to map variants to the drug(s) they are associated with.